 Garden Scissors

-Deadheading flowers is one of those regular gardening jobs that take time but is necessary and rewarding.
-To remove flower heads and encourage new growth, garden scissors are usually the only tool needed.
+Deadheading flowers is a regular gardening job that takes time but is necessary and rewarding.
+Garden scissors are usually the only tools needed to remove flower heads and encourage new growth.

 Secateurs